Impact

 Risk and Exploitability

 The exploit does not provide remote code execution but can be leveraged by an attacker who controls a DNS server to supply a long CNAME chain that crashes the process.
-No EPSS score is available and the vulnerability is not listed in CISA KEV, indicating it has not been broadly exploited yet.
+The CVSS score of 7.5 indicates a high severity, and the EPSS score indicates a very low exploitation probability (<1%).
+The vulnerability is not listed in CISA KEV, indicating it has not been broadly exploited yet.
 Nevertheless, the crash can degrade availability, so applying the vendor patch remains the primary risk mitigation.

 OpenCVE Enrichment